 - Physical therapy to help prevent hand problems

-Supplemental feedings can help those with slowed growth.
+Supplemental feedings can help with slowed growth.
 A feeding tube may be needed if the child breathes in (aspirates) food.
-Diets high in calories and fat combined with feeding tubes can help increase weight and height.
-Weight gain may improve alertness and social interactions.
+A diet high in calories and fat combined with feeding tubes can help increase weight and height.
+Weight gain may improve alertness and social interaction.

 Stem cell therapy, alone or in combination with gene therapy, is another hopeful treatment.

-The disease slowly gets worse until the teenage years.
+The disease slowly gets worse until the teen years.
 Then, symptoms may improve.
-For example, seizures or breathing problems tend to lessen in late adolescence.
+For example, seizures or breathing problems tend to lessen in the late teens.

-Developmental regression or delays vary.
-Usually, a child with Rett syndrome sits up properly but may not crawl.
+Developmental delays vary.
+Usually, a child with RTT sits up properly, but may not crawl.
 For those who do crawl, many do so by scooting on their tummy without using their hands.

 Life expectancies are not well studied, although survival at least until the mid-20s is likely.
-The average life expectancy of a girl with Rett syndrome may be mid-40s.
+The average life expectancy for girls may be mid-40s.
 Death is often related to seizure, aspiration pneumonia, malnutrition, and accidents.